 Read “Supporting The Indy Means Supporting Young Journalists Like Me” for another young writer’s perspective.

 In college, I learned that 90% of the media is owned by six major corporations.
 I wanted to be a part of the alternative.
-I also learned about Indymedia, a decentralized global network of anti-capitalist media collectives that arose at the beginning of the 2000s.
+I also learned about Indymedia, a decentralized global network of anti-capitalist media collectives that arose before and around Y2K.
 At its peak, there were more than 200 local chapters around the world producing websites, newspapers, radio shows and more about radical social movements and the issues they were fighting for.

 Yet, when I visited the indymedia.org website, it felt like a relic.
 Almost everything was defunct.
 I was like a time traveler wandering amid the digital ruins of a once-thriving civilization that had mysteriously collapsed.
 Was I too late?
 Almost.

 Here in New York, I discovered The Indypendent (the “y” in its name hints at its origins), a social-justice newspaper that launched as a part of Indymedia and was somehow still flourishing two decades later with a print edition distributed in outdoor news boxes and at public libraries across the city, a website updated on a near-daily basis and a weekly radio show.

 I noticed most people working on The Indy were volunteers.
 I quickly sent in my resumé and was invited by the paper’s editors to attend the February 2019 editorial meeting where contributors would debrief on the latest issue and plan for the next.

 Within minutes of arriving, I was sweating profusely — because I was nervous but also because The Indy’s small office, wall-papered in old issue covers, was packed with people feverishly discussing subjects that I had a lot to say about.
 I felt at home, surrounded by other political junkies and radicals.